Arif Mohammad Khan

-Arif Mohammad Khan (born 18 November 1951) is an Indian politician belonging to the Bharatiya Janata Party (BJP).
-He was originally a member of the Indian National Congress, but resigned after the Congress party's U-turn on the Shah Bano case.

-He is currently the Governor of Kerala.
-He is a former Union Minister.
-He has held several portfolios ranging from energy to civil aviation.
+Arif Mohammad Khan (born 18 November 1951) is an Indian politician currently serving as 30th Governor of Bihar.
+He is a member of the Bharatiya Janata Party (BJP), and previously served as Governor of Kerala from 2022 to 2025, and as a Union minister who has held several portfolios ranging from energy to civil aviation.

 Early life and education

 Arif Mohammad Khan was born on 18 November 1951 in Bulandshahr.
-He was educated at Jamia Millia School, Delhi, Aligarh Muslim University, Aligarh and at Shia College, Lucknow University.
+He was educated at Jamia Millia School, Delhi, Aligarh Muslim University, Aligarh and at Shia College, University of Lucknow.